centreon/centreon-documentation/versioned_docs/version-22.04/developer/developer-gorgone-client-server-communication.md

 title : Managing client/server communication
 ---

-Centreon Gorgone is used on the Central server, the Remote Servers, and the pollers.
+Centreon Gorgone is used on the central server, the remote servers, and the pollers.
 Gorgone is the process for a distributed architecture: it deploys the configuration generated from the central server to the pollers and distributes external commands to the pollers.